 “Yes,” Seamus answered.
 “But you said it wasn’t true, didn’t you?
 You said you love Ginny.
 I made the mistake of believing a newspaper over you once, and I was wrong.
 I’m not going to make that mistake again.”

 Harry stopped and turned to his friend.
 “Thanks, Seamus.
 It’s nice to hear that not everyone thinks so badly of me.”

 “Ron will come around,” Seamus assured him.
 “He’s just very biased, because he’s her brother.
 Are you going to Ginny’s now?”

 “Yes," Harry said and began walking again.
 “I have to fix this, once again.
 Merlin, I wish those people would just leave me alone!”

 “Good luck, mate,” Seamus said, placing a hand on his shoulder.
 “Ginny’s a clever girl—she knows that this girl is just looking for attention, and that the Daily Prophet are just looking for gossip.
 Don’t worry about it.”

 He winked at him and disappeared into the closest fireplace to head home.
 Harry moved on to the next one, stepped into it and made his way to the Burrow.

-“I thought you’d show up eventually,” she said.
+“I thought you would show up eventually.”